 For the currently practicing occupational therapist, an OTD offers opportunities for career development and advancement.
-For a currently enrolled master's student, an OTD offers the opportunity to enter the field with advanced knowledge and skills.

 Differences between a Professional Doctorate (OTD) and a Research Doctorate (PhD)

 An OTD focuses on developing advanced professional skills (which we call a practice scholar), while a PhD focuses on developing skills to conduct research and become an independent investigator (which we call a scholar of practice).
 Although the OTD program will provide applied research knowledge and skills, it will focus on using existing evidence to inform professional and community-based practice.
 The research training of PhD students is much more extensive, with the expectation that they will actively engage in developing new knowledge through independent inquiry.
 Your career goals should determine which of these advanced degrees you pursue.